UNIVERSITY OF WISCONSIN River Falls

 If you are not required to live on campus and chose to live off-campus, you do not need to complete this step.

 To prepare for your arrival, all international students are required to complete the Travel Plan Form to International Student Services (ISS) no later than 10 days prior to the arrival date listed on the admission letter.
-All new international students are required to attend International Student Orientation (ISO), for this please arrive into the U.S. by the arrival date on your admission letter.
+All new international students are required to attend International Student Orientation (ISO), for this plan to arrive in River Falls on the arrival date listed on your admission letter.

 International Student Orientation (ISO)

 All new international students, both F-1 and J-1 visa holders, are required to complete ISO prior to the start of classes on the first semester.
 ISO is designed to help you meet other students and to familiarize you with campus resources and services.
 During ISO, you will learn more about your visa, how to maintain your visa status, you might also need to take the necessary placement tests, if required, your will have the opportunity to set up a U.S. bank account, register for classes, visit and register at the the local clinic, and much more.

 You will receive more details and the ISO schedule prior to arrival day.
 Please contact firstname.lastname@example.org if you have any questions or concerns regarding ISO.